lenaschimmel/covid-19/README.md

 [Play it here!](https://ncase.me/covid-19/)

-# How To Build
+# How To Build and Run
 You need to [install pandoc](https://pandoc.org/installing.html) in order to use the `build.sh` or `build.cmd` script.

 Run `build.sh` on MacOS or Linux, or run `build.cmd` on Windows.
 It will convert `words/words.md` into html and join it with `index_head.html` and  `index_tail.html` to form a new `index.html`.

-You can open `index.html` in your Browser from the file system, using an URL like `file:///your/local/path/covid-19/index.html`.
+You can open `index.html` in your browser from the file system, using an URL like `file:///your/local/path/covid-19/index.html`.

+Firefox users watch out: The simulators are embedded in iframes, which won't show up directly in e.g. Firefox when opened from the file system.
+This is due to security reasons.
+You can either use another browser (e.g. Chrome) or serve your page through a simple http server (e.g. run `ruby -run -e httpd . -p 8000` and open `http://localhost:8000`).

 # How To Translate